Skip to Content

-There is no better time to cut back and divide ornamental grasses than in late winter and early spring.
-Not only can it keep your grasses manageable, it can also create all kinds of new grass transplants to use all over your yard.
+Late winter and early spring are the time to get your ornamental grasses in shape and ready for the growing season.
+Not only will a little work now help to keep your grasses manageable, it can also create all kinds of new grass transplants to use all over your landscape.

 Ornamental grass varieties are a great addition to any landscape.
 They have wonderful color and texture, and bring interest the whole year round.
 Especially when left in tact through late fall and early winter.

 Although you can cut back grasses in the fall, leaving them up through the winter is actually a great idea.
 It not only adds interest, but also provides valuable protection for birds and animals struggling to make it through the harsh winter cold.
-The grasses make for great nesting materials for birds too.
-They can also serve as a bit of a wind and snow break.
+The grasses make for great nesting materials for birds as well – and can even serve as a bit of a wind and snow break too.

 As soon as your ground thaws and the weather is warm enough to warrant being outside, you can head out to cut your grasses back.
-A cold snap or a hard freeze will not kill plants as long as they are in the ground and dormant.
+A cold snap or a hard freeze will not kill plants in the least as they are extremely hardy.

 Getting to them early in the year before spring hits in full force can be quite advantageous.
 For one, it gets them ready to grow fast.
 But it also allows you to get ahead of the game before mowing, planting and garden season hits full on.

 Although you can burn grasses back at this point without harming them, it can be extremely dangerous to nearby structures and plants.
 It is also illegal in many a locations to open burn, and if it spreads, it can cause a lot of damage in quick fashion.
-With that in mind, it is far safer to simply cut them back.
+With that in mind, it’s far safer to simply cut them back – and it couldn’t be easier to do!

 For small mounding grasses, cut the stand back to a few inches.
 For larger grasses that grow three or more feet, leave four to six inches remaining.

-There are several great options when it comes to selecting a tool for cutting back your grasses.
-The best choice really depends on the size of the plant.
-For small mounding grasses, a good pair of hedge shears works well.
+If you have more than just one or two grass clumps, it really is the way to go.
+For small mounding grasses, a good pair of hedge shears still works wonders.
 The longer blades of the shears get under the low mounds easily to cut away the top.
+Affiliate Link: OARA Garden Hedge Shears

 Ornamental grass clumps grow from the inside out.
 That means new growth is always be on the outside ring of the plant.
 After a few years, you may notice the middle area beginning to die off.
 When this happens, it is time to dig your plant up to prune the dead portions out.